East Asian age reckoning

-China
+People's Republic of China

-Mainland (PRC)

 In pre-modern times, sui was calculated from the time of birth.
 A person was one sui as soon as they were born.
 At the Lunar new year, they turned two sui, and every subsequent new year after that, they were one more sui.
 Thus, by traditional reckoning, sui does not exactly mean "years old".

 In many Chinese societies around the world, a child's horoscope is calculated at birth and is considered relevant throughout their life.
 The horoscope is calculated using the traditional sui (虛歲/虚岁 xusui or 毛歲/毛岁 maosui).
 This becomes important, for example in calculating a person's fan tai sui 反太歲/反太岁, which occurs after every twelve-year zodiac cycle.
 Thus, for a child born in June of the year 2000, a year of the dragon, the first fan tai sui year would occur in the next dragon year, which would begin on Lunar new year in the year 2012, when the child turns 13 sui.
 By modern reckoning, the child would be 11 years old at the beginning of the year and turn 12 years old in June.
 Therefore, the modern way of reckoning age does not correspond to the horoscope.
 Using the traditional reckoning, the child in the example is 13 sui for the entirety of the fan tai sui year.